fbpx

 With the white balance adjustment complete, click on the Mix tool.
 This is essentially the HSL adjustment, just with a different name.

-Next, click on the saturation option and repeat the same process.
+Next, click on the Saturation option and repeat the same process.
 Clicking on any dominant colors in the photo and dragging your finger down, you can desaturate any dominant colors.
-This helps to give the photo a muted look and enhance the film look we’re going for.
+This helps to give the photo a muted look and enhances the film look we’re going for.

-Step 5: Add Grain In The Effects Module
+Step 5: Add Grain Using The Slider In The Effects Module

 To complete your film edit in Lightroom Mobile, you can add some film grain with the Grain slider.
 To access this slider, select the Effects Module.